 Years Amount

 (in millions)

+2023 \$ 14.6

-2022 \$ 11.5
+2022 11.5

 2021 7.2

-2020 3.7

-As a covenant in the 2021 Restated Facility the Company has periodic reporting requirements and is required to keep a minimum cash balance deposited in bank accounts in the United States, equivalent to the lesser of (i) 65% of the outstanding balance of principal due or (ii) 100% of worldwide cash and cash equivalents.
+Under the 2023 Amended Facility the Company must remain current in its periodic reporting requirements and is required to keep a minimum cash balance deposited in bank accounts in the United States, equivalent to the lesser of (i) 65% of the outstanding balance of principal due or (ii) 100% of worldwide cash and cash equivalents.
 This restriction on cash and cash equivalents only relates to the location of the cash and cash equivalents, and such cash and cash equivalents can be used at the discretion of the Company.
-Following the approval of the BLA by the FDA for AMT-061 in November 2022, the Company, beginning on April 1, 2024, is required to keep a minimum of unrestricted cash of at least 30% of the loan amount outstanding.
-In combination with other covenants, the 2021 Restated Facility restricts the Company's ability to, among other things, incur future indebtedness and obtain additional debt financing, to make investments in securities or in other companies, to transfer assets, to perform certain corporate changes, to make loans to employees, officers, and directors, and to make dividend payments and other distributions to its shareholders.
-The Company secured the facilities by directly or indirectly pledging its total assets of \$705.0 million with the exception of \$63.7 million of cash and cash equivalents and other current assets held by uniQure N.V and \$85.2 million of other current assets and investment held by Corlieve Therapeutics SAS.
+Beginning on April 1, 2024, the Company is required to keep a minimum of unrestricted cash of at least 30% of the loan amount outstanding.
+In combination with other covenants, the 2023 Amended Facility restricts the Company's ability to, among other things, incur future indebtedness and obtain additional debt financing, to make investments in securities or in other companies, to transfer assets, to perform certain corporate changes, to make loans to employees, officers, and directors, and to make dividend payments and other distributions to its shareholders.
+The Company secured the facilities by directly or indirectly pledging its total assets of \$831.7 million, less \$9.3 million of cash and cash equivalents and other current assets held by the Company and \$90.4 million of other current assets and investment held by uniQure France SAS as well as receivables sold to the Purchaser.

-The 2021 Restated Facility contain provisions that include the occurrence of a material adverse effect, as defined therein, which would entitle Hercules to declare all principal, interest and other amounts owed by the Company immediately due and payable.
-As of December 31, 2022, the Company was in material compliance with all covenants and provisions.
+Under the 2023 Amended Facility, the occurrence of a material adverse effect, as defined therein, would entitle Hercules to declare all principal, interest and other amounts owed by the Company immediately due and payable.
+As of December 31, 2023, the Company was in material compliance with all covenants and provisions.

-The aggregate maturities of the loans, including \$44.5 million of coupon interest payments and financing fees, for each of the 35 months after December 31, 2022, are as follows:
+The aggregate maturities of the loans, including \$47.6 million of coupon interest payments and financing fees, for each of the 37 months after December 31, 2023, are as follows:

 Years Amount

 (in thousands)

-2023 \$ 14,870

-2024 12,403
+2024 \$ 13,420

-2025 117,219
+2025 18,233

+2026 13,383

+2027 102,533

-Total \$ 144,492
+Total \$ 147,569